 Arranging each appointment costs us money, time and resources.
 Therefore when patients do not attend their appointments without warning or with very little notice, the centre loses money and other potential patients lose out on an appointment.

-We ask that you please give as much notice as possible (a minimum of 48 hours) so that we can try and fill your appointment.
-Our doctor’s time is valuable; therefore the National Migraine Centre will charge for all missed appointments where we are not given 48 hours notice.
-At the time of booking, a credit card number will be captured and payment will be processed if you fail to attend the appointment.
+We ask that you please give as much notice as possible (a minimum of 2 working days) so that we can try and fill your appointment.
+Our doctor’s time is valuable; therefore the National Migraine Centre will charge £80 for all missed appointments where we are not given 2 working days notice.
+Payment must be made if you fail to attend the appointment.
 This policy is described at the time of the booking and is intended to ensure that we are still here to help migraine and headache sufferers in the future.

 If you turn up late for your appointment, the doctor will do their best to see you, but it may mean you have to wait.
 If their schedule is fully booked, you may have to rebook to attend another day.